nsmryan/jsmn-rs/README.md

-The rustic wrapping includes using bindgen to generate raw bindings, available from the raw module, and then: wrapping those up in standard rust naming conventions, using slices instead of pointers and lengths, and returning a Result from jsmn\_parse instead of a number that can be an error code or count.
+The rustic wrapping includes using bindgen to generate raw bindings, available from the raw module, and then wrapping those up in standard rust naming conventions.
+This means using slices instead of pointers and lengths, and returning a Result from jsmn\_parse instead of a number that can be an error code or count.

 # TODO
 More testing would be nice to ensure that the interface works as expected.